somos-criptonautas/.github/profile/README.md

 We are artists and developers building a collaborative crypto trading lifestyle.

-We are nobody and we are all at the same time.
+We are nobody and all at the same time.

 # #wearehiring! 🔥